CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-1.md

    - **Real-Time Analytics**: Event streams and KQL databases
    - **Power BI**: Reports and dashboards

-1. Navigate to **OneLake catalog** from the left navigation pane to understand:
+1. Navigate to the **OneLake catalog** from the left navigation pane to understand:

    - OneLake provides a **single unified namespace** for all data across your organization
    - All Fabric workloads (Lakehouses, Warehouses, KQL databases) automatically store data in OneLake